 If, prior to Closing, (i) any of the improvements on the Premises are damaged or destroyed such that the cost of repair or replacement of such improvements is reasonably likely to exceed Five Hundred Thousand and No/100 Dollars ($500,000.00) (“Material Damage”), or (ii) any condemnation proceeding is commenced or threatened in writing by a governmental or quasi-governmental agency with the power of eminent domain (“Condemnation”), then:

-Purchaser may elect, within ten (10) business days from and after its receipt of written notice of any Material Damage or written notice of such Condemnation, by written notice to Seller, to terminate this Agreement, and if necessary the time of Closing shall be extended to permit such election.
+Purchaser may elect, within ten (10) business days from and after its receipt of written notice of any Material Damage or written notice of such Condemnation, by written notice to Seller, to terminate this Agreement, and if necessary the time of Closing shall be extended to permit such election but not beyond the Outside Date.
 In the event of an election to terminate, the Earnest Money shall be immediately returned to Purchaser and neither party shall have any liability to the other by reason hereof, including, without limitation, the obligation to incur any additional costs or expenses contemplated under this Agreement, and any other provision of this Agreement that is expressly intended to survive the termination of this Agreement; or

 In the event Purchaser does not timely elect to terminate pursuant to subsection (a)(1) above, the transaction contemplated hereby shall be closed without a reduction in the Purchase Price, and Seller shall assign all of Seller’s right, title and interest in any insurance proceeds or Condemnation award to be paid to Seller, to Purchaser in connection with such Material Damage or Condemnation, and, in the case of Material Damage, Seller shall pay to Purchaser an amount equal to the deductible under Seller’s policy of casualty insurance and Seller shall execute and deliver to Purchaser all required proofs of loss, assignments of claims and other similar items.